makemyprior: Intuitive Construction of Joint Priors for Variance Parameters in R: Summary and discussion

 The \pkg{makemyprior} package offers an intuitive and transparent way of choosing and visualizing prior distributions for Bayesian hiearchical models.
 It is easy to utilize expert knowledge, and clear what prior distributions are used, also when the default settings are chosen.
 The package works with the flexible and widely used latent Gaussian models, and offers Gaussian, binomial and Poisson likelihoods.
 This, together with the latent models included, makes the package applicable in a range of problems and applications.

 The package can be used to investigate the prior choices, and the user can simulate from the prior with \proglang{Stan} and look at the prior distributions on different parameterizations.
 In this way, crucial misunderstandings of what prior distributions are used can be discovered and corrected, and thus increase the understanding and meaning of the prior.
-The usage of the hierarchical decomposition (HD) prior is not limited to inference carried out with \pkg{rstan} or \pkg{INLA}, and the prior can be computed with \pkg{makemyprior} and fed into other software programs for Bayesian inference.
+The usage of the hierarchical decomposition (HD) prior is not limited to inference carried out with \pkg{rstan} or \pkg{INLA}.
+Joint priors can be constructed and evaluated using \pkg{makemyprior} for use in external inference code or potentially incorporated in other \proglang{R} packages.

 To see how the individual fixed effects contribute to the total data variation would be interesting, and could be done with the HD prior framework.
 However, fixed effects are often correlated, and the variance that is explained by each single fixed effect is not well defined.
 The perhaps most intuitive way to include fixed effects directly in the tree structure is to assign one variance parameter to each effect, but this can quickly increase the amount of variance parameters to a level where inference become computationally hard. \citet{gelmanbook} and \citet{zhang2020} have proposed prior distributions related to the coefficient of determination, $R^2$, which measures the amount of variance explained by the model.
-The generalized $R^2$ proposed by \citet{gelmanbook} measures this at each level in the hierarchical model.
+The generalized $R^2$ proposed by \citet{gelmanbook} measures this at each level in the hierarchical model. \citet{r2d2} extended the framework by \citet{zhang2020} to generalized linear mixed models.
 To include fixed effects directly in the joint prior in the HD prior framework is discussed by \citet{fuglstad2020}.
 We have chosen to give them independent and vague priors.

 Other exiting additions to the HD prior framework include extending it to models outside the class of latent Gaussian models, or to models where the hyperparameters of the priors will get prior distributions.
 This will require further development of the framework, and may be highly computational expensive, as the penalized complexity (PC) prior cannot be pre-computed in the same way as we do now with the conditioning on the hyperparameters.